Development of Overwatch: Related media and merchandise

 Blizzard began releasing the series of animated shorts in March 2016; the shorts maintained the style of the game's cinematic trailer, which centered on a battle in which Tracer and Winston fought Reaper and Widowmaker in the Overwatch Museum.
 A collection of these cinematic sequences played in movie theaters across the United States as part of the game's launch event.
 The first episode of the animated short series, Recall, was released on March 23.
 It centers on Winston and Reaper, and features flashbacks to Winston's childhood.
 The second episode, Alive, showcased a standoff between Tracer and Widowmaker, and was released on April 5.
 The third episode, Dragons, featuring the brothers Hanzo and Genji, was released on May 16.
 The fourth and final episode of the series' first season, Hero, stars Soldier: 76, and was released May 22.

 Overwatch characters and elements have been brought over to the crossover MOBA game Heroes of the Storm.
 Nine characters appear as playable heroes in the game, along with battlegrounds based on the Overwatch maps Hanamura and Volskaya Industries.
 Tracer debuted as a playable character in the video game Heroes of the Storm in its April 2016 update, nearly a month prior to the release of Overwatch.
 Hanzo has been added alongside Alexstrasza as part of the "Dragons of the Nexus" event in December 2017.
 A number of Overwatch-themed skins have been introduced for Heroes of the Storm in the “Overwatch cosplay” event in May 2021.

-Blizzard and Dark Horse Comics announced a partnership at the 2016 San Diego Comic-Con International that will have Dark Horse publish the existing Overwatch comics to date under their label as well as future comics, and will publish a 100-page art book The Art of Overwatch to be released mid-2017.
+Blizzard and Dark Horse Comics announced a partnership at the 2016 San Diego Comic-Con that will have Dark Horse publish the existing Overwatch comics to date under their label as well as future comics, and will publish a 100-page art book The Art of Overwatch to be released mid-2017.